 - Use

-for timestamp columns, which Laravel will manage automatically with$table->timestamps()
+created_atandupdated_atfor timestamp columns, which Laravel will manage automatically with$table->timestamps(). - Use

 -